-Isle of Man TT: KMR sign up McGuinness for Supertwins
+Isle of Man TT: McGuinness to ride for MD Racing and KMR Kawasaki

 - From the section Northern Ireland

-John McGuinness is to compete for the Northern Ireland-based KMR Kawasaki team at this year's Isle of Man TT Races.
+John McGuinness is to compete for the Northern Ireland-based KMR Kawasaki team and Michael Dunlop's MD Racing outfit at this year's Isle of Man TT.

-McGuinness, 45, has not raced since being injured in a crash at the North West 200 in May 2017.
+Morecambe rider McGuinness, 45, has not raced since being injured in a crash at the North West 200 in May 2017.

-He will ride for KMR, run by Ryan Farquhar, in the Supertwins category and for the Norton factory team in the Superbike and Senior races at the TT.
+He will ride for KMR, run by Ryan Farquhar, in the Supertwins category and a Honda CBR600 prepared by Dunlop's team in the two Supersport races.

 McGuinness has won 23 TT races, just three short of Joey Dunlop's record.